2sic/2sxc-docs/2sxc Docs Generator/basics/content/index.md

 [!include[](../stack/_shared-float-summary.md)]
 <style>.context-box-summary .data-all { visibility: visible; } </style>

+Data is just numbers and texts.
 Content extends Data to become information.
 Since this confuses many people, we must explain it in more depth.

+_Important: This document is about the **Concept of Content vs. Data**.
+If you're looking for information about the [Content-App go here](xref:Basics.App.ContentApp.Index)._

 ## Content vs. Data